zizowasfy/Kuku_iiwa-Serial-Manipulator-Redunduncy/README.md

 # Kuku_iiwa-Serial-Manipulator-Redunduncy
 Advanced Robotics course

-"main.m" scripts contains implementation of 4 methods used for solving IK of a 7-DoF redundant KUKA IIWA serial manipulator.
+"main.m" script contains implementation of 4 methods used for solving IK of a 7-DoF redundant KUKA IIWA serial manipulator.